zacharskim/streasy-guessr-monorepo/README.md

 Run the scraper scripts as needed.

-## Features

-- **Guess the Neighborhood**: Can you tell a West Village loft from a Queens studio?
-- **Price Challenge**: Spot the six-figure steals and the sky-high penthouses
-- **Extra Twists**: Match features like square footage, building era, or rental status

 ## Tech Stack

 - **Frontend**: Next.js, React, TypeScript, Tailwind CSS, shadcn/ui
 - **Backend**: Python, nodriver (browser automation)

-## Development

-This project is structured as a monorepo for easier development and deployment.
-Both frontend and backend can be worked on independently while maintaining a single git repository.

-## License

-MIT